You are here

 Emerson (Birgitta) Österberg

-Emerson (Birgitta) Österberg is the founder and Principal Psychologist of Healthy Minds Happy Kids (HMHK).
-She has specialisations in both Clinical and Educational & Developmental Psychology.
+Emerson (Birgitta) Österberg is the founder and Principal Psychologist of Healthy Minds Happy Kids (HMHK). they have specialisations in both Clinical and Educational & Developmental Psychology.
 Emerson founded HMHK in 2009 and has made it our practice’s mission to provide caring, personalised, exceptional, evidence-based, psychological services to young people, their families and people working with young people.
-In addition to her role as a clinician, Emerson is also responsible for the management of our practice and our team.
-To ensure that your family receives the best possible service, she acquaints herself with your child and family, even if she is not personally responsible for treating your family.
+In addition to their role as a clinician, Emerson is also responsible for the management of our practice and our team.
+To ensure that your family receives the best possible service, they acquaints themself with your child and family, even if they is not personally responsible for treating your family.
 Emerson also oversees the creation of all the group programs being created and delivered by other members of our team.

 Emerson has extensive experience assessing and treating children for a wide range of psychological and educational concerns, including, but not limited to: anxiety (including fears/phobias), depression (including grief/loss), anger, self-esteem, abuse/trauma, challenging behaviours (including Attention Deficit/Hyperactivity Disorder and Oppositional Defiance Disorder), emotion recognition and regulation, social skills concerns (including social skills deficits, bullying, social anxiety, assertiveness, and making and keeping friends), learning disorders (including dyslexia and dyscalculia), Autism Spectrum Disorder, intellectual disability, giftedness and school refusal.
-She also offers comprehensive services for more challenging and complex presenting concerns that involve dual diagnoses, significant mental illnesses and environmental factors that significantly impact children’s functioning.
+They also offers comprehensive services for more challenging and complex presenting concerns that involve dual diagnoses, significant mental illnesses and environmental factors that significantly impact children’s functioning.
+Emerson is also passionate about provide a safe space, support and intervention for young people and thier families identifying as LGBTIQA.

-Emerson obtained her Masters of (Clinical) Psychology (with Distinction) in 2011 and her Masters of (Educational and Developmental) Psychology (with Distinction) in 2008 from the University of Western Sydney.
-Her focus in both of her Masters theses was Dyslexia.
-She obtained her Postgraduate Diploma in Psychology from Macquarie University in 2006.
-She also obtained a Bachelor of Social Science (Psychology) and Human Movement from Charles Sturt University in 2005.
+Emerson obtained her Masters of (Clinical) Psychology (with Distinction) in 2011 and their Masters of (Educational and Developmental) Psychology (with Distinction) in 2008 from the University of Western Sydney.
+Her focus in both of their Masters theses was Dyslexia.
+They obtained her Postgraduate Diploma in Psychology from Macquarie University in 2006.
+They also obtained a Bachelor of Social Science (Psychology) and Human Movement from Charles Sturt University in 2005.

 Emerson is a Registered Psychologist with the Psychology Board of Australia with endorsed areas of practice in Clinical Psychology and Educational & Developmental Psychology.
-She is a full member of the Australia Psychological Society (APS).
-She is a member of the APS College of Clinical Psychology and the College of Educational & Developmental Psychology.
-She has previously served at the Chair of the NSW College of Clinical Psychologists and the treasurer of the NSW College of Educational & Developmental Psychologists.
+They are a full member of the Australia Psychological Society (APS).
+They are a member of the APS College of Clinical Psychology and the College of Educational & Developmental Psychology.
+They have previously served at the Chair of the NSW College of Clinical Psychologists and the treasurer of the NSW College of Educational & Developmental Psychologists.